mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-06-05-go-master-portrait.md

 ---
-layout: work
+layout: media
 title: "PaperFaces portrait of a Go master"
-description: "PaperFaces portrait of a Go master drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of a Go master drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-go-master-lg.jpg
   thumb: paperfaces-go-master-150.jpg